nferraz/st/README.md

 "R" and Octave are integrated suites of software for data manipulation, calculation and graphical display.

-They provide a wide variety of statistical (linear and nonlinear modelling, statistical tests, time-series analysis, classification, clustering, etc).
+They provide a wide variety of numerical functions (linear and nonlinear modelling, statistical tests, time-series analysis, classification, clustering, etc).

 "st" is a simpler solution for simpler problems, focused on descriptive statistics, handy when you need quick results without leaving the shell.